nakul6686/blogs-client/README.md

 # Blog Project

 This project is a learning project created to explore backend development and API usage.
-It provides functionalities for users to view all blogs, filter blogs, write their own blogs, update or delete their own blogs, and add comments for blogs.
+It provides functionalities for users to view all blogs, filter blogs, write their own blogs, update or delete their own blogs(Only if logged in.), and add comments for blogs.

 ## Purpose